Kanda09/Workshop-Godot/Initiation-Godot.md

 ### Ending the game

-Now implement the fact that if a collision appears, the scene reload completely itself.
+Now implement the fact that if a collision appears, the scene reloads itself completely.

 Don't worry it is not that hard !